scijava/scijava/docs/ops/doc/IntrospectingOps.md

 |Reduction:|ParamsReduced:1|OriginalInfo:|Info:org.scijava.ops.image.filter.gauss.Gaussians.gaussRAISingleSigma(net.imglib2.RandomAccessibleInterval<I>,double,net.imglib2.outofbounds.OutOfBoundsFactory<I, net.imglib2.RandomAccessibleInterval<I>>,net.imglib2.RandomAccessibleInterval<O>)@1.0.0{}
 ```

-**Assuming all utilized Ops and Op features are still available**, the Op can then be reconstructed using the method `OpEnvironment.opFromSignature()`:
+**Assuming all utilized Ops and Op features are still available**, the Op can then be reconstructed using the method `OpEnvironment.opFromSignature(signature, opType)`:

 ```java
 // The value of signature could be saved within a script for future reconstruction